bart1012/CS_Synth/README.md

 ## Current Updates

 The project currently allows for very basic wave generation with additional controls for changing the waveform, octave, and pitch.
 There's also an additional volume envelope panel controlling the attack, decay, sustain, and release.

 ## To-dos

-Revising the architacture of the application to make everything more modularised.
+*Revise the architecture of the application to make everything more modular.
-Allow for more control in the shaping of the generated signal.
+*Allow for more control in shaping the generated signal.
-Binding the digital keyboard and click events to voice generators.
+*Bind the digital keyboard and click events to voice generators.